Page last updated:

 Breathing is a fundamental aspect of our existence.
 We take it for granted because we don’t have to consciously think about it, but it’s what keeps us alive.
 However, breathing is more than just an automatic physiological process.
 It’s a powerful tool that can be harnessed for health and wellness purposes, and this is where breathwork therapy comes in.

 Breathwork therapy is an umbrella term for various practices that use breathing techniques to improve physical, emotional, and mental health.
-It’s a holistic approach that recognizes the interconnectedness of mind, body, and spirit.
+It’s a holistic approach that recognises the interconnectedness of mind, body, and spirit.
 While this type of therapy has been around for thousands of years, it’s only in recent years that it’s gained mainstream popularity.

 Breathwork therapy is a powerful tool that can be used to improve physical, emotional, and spiritual health.
 By practicing various breathing techniques, individuals can reduce stress and anxiety, improve physical health, regulate their emotions, and connect with their spirituality.